xcesslogic-tech/spider/README.md

-Big chungus is a moderation bot with the aim of being efficient and easy to setup.
+Spider is a moderation bot with the aim of being efficient and easy to setup.

 ## Features
-* [Raid and nuke protection](https://github.com/duckie451/big-chungus#raid-and-nuke-protection) - Protect your server with automated anti-nuke/raid systems or manual commands.
+* [Raid and nuke protection](https://github.com/xcesslogic-tech/spider#raid-and-nuke-protection) - Protect your server with automated anti-nuke/raid systems or manual commands.
-* [Fast auto-moderation](https://github.com/duckie451/big-chungus#fast-auto-moderation) - Automatically delete spam, nsfw messages, links, and discord invites.
+* [Fast auto-moderation](https://github.com/xcesslogic-tech/spider#fast-auto-moderation) - Automatically delete spam, nsfw messages, links, and discord invites.
-* [Highly configurable strike system](https://github.com/duckie451/big-chungus#highly-configurable-strike-system) - Configure custom punishments for members that trigger on `x` amount of strikes.
+* [Highly configurable strike system](https://github.com/xcesslogic-tech/spider#highly-configurable-strike-system) - Configure custom punishments for members that trigger on `x` amount of strikes.
-* [The best basic moderation commands](https://github.com/duckie451/big-chungus#basic-moderation) - Basic moderation commands with heirarchy-based moderation.
+* [The best basic moderation commands](https://github.com/xcesslogic-tech/spider#basic-moderation) - Basic moderation commands with heirarchy-based moderation.

 ### Raid and nuke protection
 * Webhooks cannot be created, and will be deleted by the bot immediately (unless unsafe mode is enabled).